JuliaSmoothOptimizers/SolverBenchmark.jl/docs/src/tutorial.md

 ### Example of benchmark running
 Here is a useful tutorial on how to use the benchmark with specific solver:
-[Run a benchmark with OptimizationProblems](https://juliasmoothoptimizers.github.io/OptimizationProblems.jl/dev/benchmark/) In the tutorial they cover how to use the problems from OptimizationProblems to run a benchmark for unconstrained problems.
+[Run a benchmark with OptimizationProblems](https://juliasmoothoptimizers.github.io/OptimizationProblems.jl/dev/benchmark/) The tutorial covers how to use the problems from `OptimizationProblems` to run a benchmark for unconstrained optimization.

 ![](profile3.svg)